 - Fund Share Class = Institutional Only

-The results of the data search provided a total of 26 mutual funds.
-My data-points screening below indicates that of those 26 funds, none, not even one, was an Index Fund or an Enhanced Index Fund, leaving all 26 as actively managed funds.
+The results of the data search provided a total of 25 mutual funds.
+My data-points screening below indicates that of those 25 funds, only three were Index Funds, and one was an Enhanced Index Fund, leaving 21 actively managed funds.

 - Indexed Funds = Yes or No

-- Enhanced Indexed Funds = Yes or No
+- Enhanced Indexed Fund = Yes or No

-The following chart examines how well the passive vs. active funds argument pans out for the Institutional U.S. High Yield Bond space:
+The following chart examines how well the passive vs. active funds argument pans out for the Institutional Foreign Large Cap Blend space: